tschug/tschug.github.io/_posts/2024-06-19-UnofficialSF-Barcode-Scanner.md

 1. This will then
    * update a formula variable to define a SOQL query
    * cause the Data Fetcher component to meet its conditional visibility requirement (shown later)
-1. Data fetcher will use this SOQL query from the formula varialbe and ideally return the result of a single asset record being found, because it's matching on a unique identifer (no duplicates)
+1. Data fetcher will use this SOQL query from the formula variable and ideally return the result of a single asset record being found, because it's matching on a unique identifer (no duplicates)
 1. The returned result will then be populated into the lookup field and should result in relating the lookup to the asset, as if the user manually searched for the record using the lookup

 > This is by design, so that if the barcode is unable to be scanned, the user can still use the flow to perform its intended purpose by searching for the asset.